dfelinto/blender-manual/manual/render/output/settings.rst

    Post Processing panel.

 Pipeline
+   Todo.

+   .. _bpy.types.RenderSettings.use_compositing:

+   Compositing
+      Renders the output from the compositing node setup, and then pumps all images through the Composite node tree, displaying the image fed to the Composite Output node.

+   .. _bpy.types.RenderSettings.use_sequencer

    Sequencer
       Renders the output of the Video Sequence editor, instead of the view from the 3D scene's active camera.
       If the sequence contains scene strips, these will also be rendered as part of the pipeline.
       If *Compositing* is also enabled, the Scene strip will be the output of the Compositor.

-   Compositing
-      Renders the output from the compositing node setup, and then pumps all images through the Composite node tree, displaying the image fed to the Composite Output node.
+.. _bpy.types.RenderSettings.dither_intensity:

 Dither
    Dithering is a technique for blurring pixels to prevent banding that is seen in areas of